 Tan Jiak Kim

 Tan Jiak Kim (陈若锦) (b.
 29 April 1859, Singapore–d.
-22 October 1917, Singapore) was a prominent Straits-born Chinese merchant and political activist during the early 19th century.
-Tan was an outstanding community leader who contributed significantly to the Straits Settlements community.
-He invested his wealth in generous donations to the less fortunate in society.
+22 October 1917, Singapore)1 was a prominent Straits-born Chinese (Peranakan) merchant and political activist in the early 19th century.
+He was an outstanding community leader who contributed significantly to the Straits Settlements community and donated generously to the less fortunate.
 Tan co-founded the Straits Chinese British Association (SCBA) to facilitate the interests of the Straits-born Chinese and to unite the elite in a pledge of undivided loyalty to the British.
-He was also a successful businessman in the banking and insurance industries.
+He was also a successful businessman in the banking and insurance industries.2

 Tan Jiak Kim was the grandson of Tan Kim Seng and eldest son of Tan Beng Swee.
-He was home-schooled in English and was conversant in Malay.
+He was conversant in Malay and homeschooled in English.
 In 1877, at the age of 18, Tan was apprenticed to the family business, Kim Seng & Co.
 When his father passed away, he became a partner with his uncle Tan Beng Gum in 1888.3

-He continued the family tradition of serving the Chinese community whole-heartedly, holding several key roles during his lifetime.
-He was the head of the Tan Clan Association (Po Chek Kiong) and Chinese temples in Malacca and Singapore.
-He was also the longest serving Chinese member on the Legislative Council, and fervently fought for the rights of the poor and the Chinese community.
-He was remembered for his passionate discourse on six themes - trade and economic issues, administration and constitutional reforms, social measures, education, public health and defence.
-Of these, his priority was, firstly, the advancement of the colony’s economic growth and, secondly, the promotion of education.
+Tan continued the family tradition of serving the Chinese community, holding several key roles during his lifetime.
+Besides being the head of the Tan Clan Association (Po Chek Kiong) and Chinese temples in Malacca and Singapore, he was also the longest-serving Chinese member on the Straits Settlements Legislative Council, fighting for the rights of the poor and the Chinese community.
+Tan was remembered for his passionate discourse on six themes: trade and economic issues; administration and constitutional reforms; social measures; education; public health; and defence.
+Of these, his priority was, firstly, the advancement of the colony’s economic growth and, secondly, the promotion of education.4

-With the passing of the Municipal Ordinance Act in 1887, Tan was elected Municipal Commissioner from 1888 to 1892 and from 1894 to1897.
-During his seven-year stint, Tan actively helped to protect the livelihood of rickshaw pullers and street hawkers.
-In 1896, he made a proposition to re-supply water to coolie and rickshaw depots, thereby improving their work conditions and hygiene levels.
+With the passing of the Municipal Ordinance Act in 1887, Tan was elected municipal commissioner from 1888 to 1892 and then from 1894 to1897.
+During his seven-year stint, Tan helped to protect the livelihood of rickshaw pullers and street hawkers.
+In 1896, he proposed to resupply water to coolie and rickshaw depots, thereby improving their work conditions and hygiene levels.5

-Tan contributed significantly to the formation of the King Edward VII College of Medicine in Singapore in 1905.
-A total sum of $87,000 was collected from the Chinese community, with Tan making a personal contribution of $12,000.
-In 1912, Tan and Seah Liang Seah, also a prominent businessman, went on to collect another $120,000 from the Chinese community in an effort to expand the medical school.
-Tan also decided to give out medical scholarships worth $1,500 each, thus giving poorer students an opportunity to study abroad while pursuing their academic career.
+Tan’s contribution to the formation of the King Edward VII College of Medicine in Singapore was significant.
+In 1905, a total sum of $87,000 was collected from the Chinese community, with Tan making a personal contribution of $12,000.
+In 1912, Tan and Seah Liang Seah, another prominent businessman, went on to collect a further $120,000 from the Chinese community in an effort to expand the medical school.
+Tan also decided to disburse medical scholarships worth $1,500 each, thus giving poorer students an opportunity to study abroad while pursuing their academic career.7

-During World War I, Tan demonstrated utmost patriotism by donating the substantial sum of $37,000 to the Prince of Wales Relief Fund.
-The money was used to buttress Britain’s war efforts in its costly endeavour of buying battle planes against the German enemy.
+During World War I, Tan donated $37,000 to the Prince of Wales Relief Fund.
+The money was used to buttress Britain’s war efforts in its costly endeavour of buying battle planes to fight against the Germans.8

 Political and honorary appointments

-1890–1906: Committee Member in the Society for the Protection of Women and Children.
+1890–1906: Committee member, Society for the Protection of Women and Children

 Key appointments to schools